Characterization of the convergence in total variation and extension of the Fourth Moment Theorem to invariant measures of diffusions: The case when the diffusion coefficient is a polynomial of second degree

 such that $a(x)>0$ for every $x\in S$.
 In this case it is possible to understand better when the necessary and sufficient condition for the weak convergence of a sequence of multiple integrals toward the law $\mu$ is satisfied.

 This class contains the known continuous probability distributions.
+See Table 1 in \cite{BSS}.
+It contains among others, the normal, Gamma, uniform, Student, Pareto, inverse Gamma or F distributions.
+We mention by the way that, except the first laws listed here, the others cannot be limits in distribution of a sequence of multiple integrals, because they do not admit moments of any order.
+Nevertheless, the class satisfying (\ref{apol}) and admitting moments of any order contains an infinity of probability distributions.

-Let us list below several examples.
-These examples are taken from Table 1 in \cite{BSS}.
-Note that in this table the diffusion coefficient is given for non centered probability distributions.
+We give below some examples qualified as candidate to be limit in distribution of sequences of multiple integrals.
+Note that in Table 1 in \cite{BSS} the diffusion coefficient is given for non centered probability distributions.
 In order to obtain the diffusion coefficient $a$ of the centered measure from the diffusion coefficient $a_{0}$ of the non centered measure we apply the following rule (see Lemma 2.5 in \cite{BSS})

 where $X \sim \mu$.

 \begin{example} In this case $a(x)= 2 \gamma$. \end{example}